 Chinese Medicine can help treat symptoms of type 1 and type 2 diabetics with acupuncture and herbal formulas.
-Type 2 is obviously more of a challenge.
+Type 2 is obviously more of a challenge without the cooperation of the patient if lifestyle changes are needed.
 Acupuncture treatments can improve circulatory problems and slow down the process of neuropathy.
 The inflammation, pain, and swelling associated with neuropathy are also reduced with acupuncture.
 Herbal formulas help to stabilize blood sugar levels in Type II diabetics by restoring balance to the endocrine system.

 It is important to say that there is no single “diabetes herb” or one “diabetes pill”.
 One should really consult with an experienced herbalist to get the best group of herbs for you.
 What is good for your friend or relative might not be best for you.